-Last week, ten bags made by members of Women for Change in Songpinong, a remote village in the hills of Northern Thailand, were sent to the project’s first distributer for resale.
+Last week, ten bags made by members of Women for Change in Song Pi Nong, a remote village in the hills of Northern Thailand, were sent to the project’s first distributer for resale.
 The bags, made by the women during and after their first instructional workshop, were made using traditional Lahu techniques and designs.
 The straps are woven on a loom, and the bag designs are created using a method involving intricate fabric folds, inversions, and hand-stitching, along with complex sewing machine stitch patterns.
 The designs have been passed down through generations, and are specific to the tribe.
 Each bag takes about four days to complete.

-It was launched on Monday by local businesswoman and longtime supporter of Center for Girls, Narelle Wellington.
-Narelle has been sourcing products from all over the country, and her latest venture will showcase beautiful pieces of artwork that cannot be found on your average Thai walking-street, whist making profit for small-scale producers and artists.
+It was launched on Monday by a local businesswoman and longtime supporter of Center for Girls, Narelle Wellington.
+Narelle has been sourcing products from all over the country, and her latest venture will showcase beautiful pieces of artwork that cannot be found on your average Thai walking street, whilst making a profit for small-scale producers and artists.
 100% of the sale of the bags will go directly back to the women in Songpinong.
 To view the informational brochure that will accompany the bags at Dream Phangan, click here.

 Women for Change aims to empower women to work towards eradicating gender-based violence in Chiang Khong.
 Surveys identified financial abuse as the most common form of control exercised over women.